Horse health / Care

 I have owned and competed horses since 1992, in dressage and eventing.
 This started my life long passion for my desire to be involved with horses.
 I started my career as a Veterinary Nurse in 1999, moving into Specialist practice in 2004.
-I was Head Nurse in one of Australia’s largest referral practices for almost 10 years.
+I was Head Nurse in one of Australia’s largest veterinary referral practices for almost 10 years.
 I was awarded a scholarship in 2007 by the Veterinary Nurses Council of Australia to visit and work at Colorado State University in an externship position.
 I have also worked at Veterinary Specialist Services in Queensland as a Surgical and Medical Oncology Nurse.

-I also enrolled in the International College for Professional Bit Fit Consultants (ICPBC) in Holland, having visited in October 2019 for the practical component.
-I am due to sit my exams in June.
+My next challenge was the International College for Professional Bit Fit Consultants (ICPBC) in Holland, having visited in October 2019 for the practical component, I graduated last year as an ICPBC Bit Fitting Consultant.
 I have found that the little known subject of bit fitting is of great interest to horse owners.

 Bit fitting is not just about changing bits.
 It goes hand in hand with horse and rider biomechanics, horse anatomy and training

 Visit Anna Minogue at the following sessions